 I received my BA in physics from Williams College in 2017, magna cum laude.
 While at Williams, I conducted research with Charlie Doret and Bill Wootters, before completing a senior research thesis with Frederick Strauch.
 In 2016 I was awarded the Barry M. Goldwater Scholarship, largely for my work on entanglement with Prof. Wootters.
-In 2017 I received highest honors for my thesis, entitled "A Practical Quantum Schur Transform," and also received Williams' single nomination for the LeRoy Apker Award.
+In 2017 I received highest honors for my thesis, entitled "A Practical Quantum Schur Transform.".
 I am currently conducting research with Shelby Kimmel of Middlebury College, on methods for calibrating quantum gate sets.

 Download full CV: pdf

 I am interested in developing efficient quantum algorithms for problems that are untractable in classical computation.
 I also study methods for calibrating universal gate sets for quantum computers, an essential task in developing practical quantum computing.

 - William M. Kirby and Frederick W. Strauch, A Practical Quantum Algorithm for the Schur Transform, arXiv:1709.07119 (2017).

 - William M. Kirby, A Practical Quantum Schur Transform, Senior Honors Thesis, Williams College Physics Department (2017).
 Download full text.

 - William M. Kirby, The Quantum Schur Transform, Williams College Spring Physics Thesis Talks, 5/15/2017.